gregnrobinson/bigquery-import-pipeline/README.md

    --oauth-token-scope=https://www.googleapis.com/auth/cloud-platform
 ```

 Adjust the CRON schedule.
-If your like me and always forget the format, go to [Crontab Guru](https://crontab.guru/) to determine the CRON format for your desired execution frequency.
+If your like me and always forget the format, go to [Crontab Guru](https://crontab.guru/) and determine the CRON format for your desired execution frequency.

 # Reference